wlerin/feralfilehosting/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/readme.md

 **Important Note:** Plug ins do not work with the Web Gui, you will need to use the [Deluge Thin Client](https://www.feralhosting.com/faq/view?question=76).

-In the deluge Web Gui you must first connect to the deluge daemon.
+In the Deluge Web Gui you must first connect to the Deluge daemon.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral Wiki/General/Your Feral slot is active - Part 2 - Using your slot/04 deluge 1.png)

-Once you have done that you will be able to control deluge and start uploading or downloading.
+Once you have done that you will be able to control Deluge and start uploading or downloading.

 Click on "Add" in the navigation bar.